 In accordance with the Modern Slavery Act 2015 (Act), LSL Property Services plc (LSL) has published this statement on behalf of its relevant subsidiary companies (LSL Group) (Statement).
 This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2017 to prevent modern slavery and human trafficking from occurring within their businesses and supply chains.

 This Statement builds upon the first statement published on behalf of the LSL Group in June 2017.
 During the year the LSL Group, in line with its continuing commitment to conduct its business in a socially responsible way, focused its attention on identifying potential risks of modern slavery within its businesses and supply chains and on taking steps to manage and eliminate any such risks.

 LSL Group Businesses

-- Services to consumers include: residential sales, lettings, surveying, conveyancing and mortgages, pure protection and general business brokerage services.
+- Services to consumers include: residential sales, lettings, surveying, conveyancing and mortgages and financial services including pure protection and general insurance brokerage services.

 - Services to mortgage lenders include: valuations and panel management services, asset management and property management services.

 For further information about LSL’s services please visit www.lslps.co.uk.